terminalparty/trend-following-spreadsheets/CODE_OF_CONDUCT.md

 Instances of abusive, harassing, or otherwise unacceptable behavior may be reported by contacting the project team at dx3152@hotmail.com.
-All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the ci
+All complaints will be reviewed and investigated and will result in a response that is deemed necessary and appropriate to the circumstances.
+The project team is obligated to maint